 Prof. Dr. Arif Herekar, Pakistan

-Arif Herekar completed M.C.P.S from the College of Physicians & Surgeons Pakistan.
+Arif Herekar completed his M.C.P.S from the College of Physicians & Surgeons Pakistan.
 He is M.D. in Neurology from the University of Karachi & also a Diplomat in Neurology from the University of Vienna, Austria.
 In addition, he has also done Masters in child neurology from the University of Rome, Italy.
 He is a Professor & Chairman at the Department of Neurosciences, Baqai Medical University.
 His research interest involves neurological disorders & headache burden.
 He was given a prestigious award from the American Association of Neuromuscular & Electrodiagnostic Medicine (AANEM).
-Dr. Herekar is also an associate member of the American Academy of Neurology (AAN) and also the Medical Advisor of International Essential Tremor Federation (IETF).
+Dr. Herekar is also an associate member of the American Academy of Neurology (AAN) and also the Medical Advisor of the International Essential Tremor Federation (IETF).